yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/edit-universe.md

 ## Smart resize

 Normally when resizing a universe, YugabyteDB moves the data from the old nodes to the new nodes.
-However, if the universe is deployed on AWS, GCP, or Azure using a [cloud provider configuration](../../configure-yugabyte-platform/aws/), you can change the instance type and increase the volume size without migrating the data.
+However, if the universe is deployed on AWS, GCP, or Azure using a [cloud provider configuration](../../configure-yugabyte-platform/aws/), you can perform some resizing operations without migrating the data.
 This is referred to as smart resize, and can be significantly faster than a full copy of the data.

 Smart resize is available for the following operations: